Daniel Yergin: 2020s

-In September 2020, Yergin published The New Map: Energy, Climate, and the Clash of Nations.
+In September 2020, Yergin published The New Map: Energy, Climate, and the Clash of Nations,with a revised edition published the following year.
+In December 2024, Yergin released an unabridged audiobook version of The Prize.
+The audiobook includes an epilogue narrated by Yergin reflecting on the relevance of the book’s messaging present day, more than 30 years after its original publication date.

 Viewpoints and research

 Yergin's articles and op-eds on energy, history, and the economy have been published in a variety of publications, including The Wall Street Journal, The New York Times, Foreign Affairs, The Washington Post, the Financial Times, and Forbes.
 He has also been interviewed about energy policy and international politics on various television programs.
 In 2003 he became CNBC's global energy expert, which he continued to do for a decade, and in September 2011 he appeared on The Colbert Report to discuss wind and solar power.

-In a 2011 essay published in The Wall Street Journal, Yergin criticized predictions of imminent peak oil.
+He addressed peak oil in a chapter in The Quest entitled "Is the World Running Out of Oil?" and in a 2011 essay published in The Wall Street Journal.
 Instead of a peak, Yergin predicted that future oil production would plateau as increasing prices moderate demand and stimulate production.
-He also addressed peak oil in a chapter in The Quest entitled "Is the World Running Out of Oil?"

 In 2019, Yergin and former U.S. Energy Secretary Ernest Moniz led a major 229-page study, Advancing the Landscape of Clean Energy Innovation, which was conducted by IHS Markit and Energy Futures Initiative for the Breakthrough Energy coalition, led by Bill Gates.
 The study identified ten areas for transformational energy breakthroughs.
 Axios quoted Yergin, "The purpose of the report is to provide a framework and a guide to people who want to invest in clean energy innovation."

 Yergin chaired IHS Markit's study on "Reinventing the Wheel," which focused on changing transportation methods, the role of electric vehicles, and the timing of peak oil demand.